menu

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Iberia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Iberia is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Iberia who work in food service (18.45%), sales jobs (16.96%), and office and administrative support (9.52%).

-The rate of college-level education in Iberia is quite a bit lower than the national average among all cities of 21.84%: just 11.08% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Iberia with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.08% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Iberia in 2022 was $24,301, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $97,204 for a family of four.
 However, Iberia contains both very wealthy and poor people as well.